-Enter for <boolean> true to enable and false to disable the audio connection; false is also the default value.
+For <boolean>, enter true to enable and false to disable the audio connection; false is also the default value.

 - Password("anonymous")

 If the remote station is password protected, enter the password here.
 The default password is an empty string and the maximum length is 31 characters.